timescale/docs/cloud/operations.md

 <highlight type="warning">
 Forks only have data up to the point when the original service was forked.
 Any data written to the original service after the time of forking does not appear in the fork.
-If you intend for the fork to assume operations from the original service, pause your main service before forking to avoid any data discrepancy between services.
+If you want the fork to assume operations from the original service, pause your main service before forking to avoid any data discrepancy between services.
 </highlight>